psviderski/uncloud-dns/README.md

 # Uncloud DNS

 FQDNs on demand.
-Powering cluster.uncloud.run subdomains.
+Powering `xxxxxx.uncld.dev` subdomains.

 Will create A, AAAA, CNAME, and TXT records in Route53.